In this section, you will learn Apache Kafka terminologies like Topics, Partitions, and Offsets

-As you can see, all message in partition 0 will have incremental id called as offsets.
+As you can see, all messages in partition 0 will have incremental id called as offsets.
 This incremental id is infinite and unbounded.

 Similarly for partition 1 has incremental if from 1 to 8 and partition 2 has 0 to 10.

-It is not necessary that all partitions have same number of messages.
+It is not necessary that all partitions have the same number of messages.

 Data is assigned randomly to a partition unless the key is given.